Tenosynovial giant cell tumor: Diagnosis

 TGCT can be diagnosed by magnetic resonance imaging (MRI), by biopsy, or during surgery.
 The disorder is difficult to identify and is often not diagnosed for years due to nonspecific symptoms or a general paucity of symptoms.
 TGCT cases are often misdiagnosed as osteoarthritis, localized trauma, sports injuries, xanthomas, or other conditions.
 One study of 122 diffuse TGCT patients found that the average delay in diagnosis was 2.9 years.

+To identify or monitor using MRI, the minimum techniques required include T1 weighted images, T2 weighted images, and a fluid sensitive sequence.

 Treatment

+Patients affected by TGCT should be managed within expert centers or reference networks, by a dedicated, experienced sarcoma multidisciplinary treatment team, including a pathologist, radiologist, orthopaedic surgeon, pain specialist, surgical, radiation and medical oncologists.
+Patients initially treated at cancer centers have lower recurrence rates than those initially treated by community centers.

 Surgery has been the most common form of treatment for both localized and diffuse TGCT.
 After surgery, patients may receive physical therapy in order to help rehabilitate affected joints.
 However, recurrence of TGCT after surgery is common, with a higher rate of recurrence for diffuse TGCT than for localized TGCT.
 In cases of recurrent or resistant disease, multiple surgeries, total joint arthroplasties, or amputation may be required.

-A multidisciplinary approach, supplementing surgery with radiotherapy or other treatments, can also improve outcomes in cases of recurrent TGCT.
-In the late 2010s, treatment with CSF1R inhibitors emerged as an option that may help improve functionality for patients with recurrent TGCT or TGCT that is not easily managed by surgery.
+A multidisciplinary approach, supplementing surgery or other treatments, can also improve outcomes in cases of recurrent TGCT.
+In the late 2010s, treatment with CSF1R inhibitors emerged as an option that may help improve functionality for patients with recurrent TGCT or TGCT that is not easily managed by surgery.An oral CSF-1R inhibitor pexidartinib is approved in the US and only available through a Risk Evaluation and Mitigation Strategy (REMS) Program, and two other oral CSF-1R inhibitors, pimicotinib and vimseltinib are being developed in phase 3 trials.

+There is insufficient and contradictory evidence on radiation therapy, in the form of radiosynoviorthesis (yttrium injections) or external beam, before or after surgery and thus no recommendation for its use in TGCT can be made.

+For asymptomatic patients, active surveillance is the preferred method.
+Active surveillance includes monitoring with MRI in intervals (e.g., every 6 months) to ensure the delay in treatment does not pose a potential harm.
+This should be carefully weighed against the potential for over treatment.

+Vimseltinib (Romvimza) was approved for medical use in the United States in February 2025.